shon/converge/README.rst

 Valid values are

-- prod
-- dev
+- dev (default)
 - test
 - staging
 - beta
+- prod

 Based on ``mode`` appropriate settings module would be used (if available)

 **SETTINGS_DIR**

+Defaults to "settings".

 If your settings files are in different directory, use SETTINGS_DIR to point converge to correct path.

 .. note:: Remember to drop __init__.py in settings directory.